Mohammed-BOUZAR/100-days-of-code/log.md

 - Synced profile updates directly into the active session.
 - Gave the Profile UI a little cleanup.
 - Cleaned up the Profile UI a little bit.
-- Start working for quiz visibility: public vs private.
+- Started working on quiz visibility: public vs private.
 (Private quizzes will eventually support giving access only to specific users)

 **Thoughts:**
 The privacy system looks like it'll be tricky, but I'm actually looking forward to building it out.